Show Policies

 Suit-casing Procedure:

-- After we get the report we will immediately come to your booth with security to assess the infraction.
+• After we get the report we will immediately assess the situation and take action to rectify the problem.

-The exhibit manager will investigate all complaints of suit-casing as quickly as possible.
-We prefer you try to keep the suspect party in your presence while we make our way over to your booth to confront the party.
+The exhibit manager will investigate all complaints of suit-casing / Out-Boarding as quickly as possible.
+We prefer you try to keep the suspect party in your presence while we make our way over to confront the party.

-Upon receipt of a complaint from an exhibitor, TransWorld will review the complaint with the reporting party and, if possible, observe the suspected suit-caser.
+Upon receipt of a complaint from an exhibitor/attendee, TransWorld will review the complaint with the reporting party and, if possible, observe the suspected suit-caser / Out-boarder.
 TransWorld will then address the issue directly with the subject of the complaint.
 If found to be valid, the complaint will be resolved by show management immediately.

 Code of Conduct